 Welcome!

-My main gardening focus is my organic walled garden where I aim is to create an ornamental and productive sustainable garden that is rich in biodiversity and resilient to climate change.
-Over the years I’ve has created a kitchen garden, orchard, herbaceous beds, water harvesting features, hedges, trees and shrubs and now there is a mosaic of habitats, which helps to boost biodiversity.
+My main gardening focus is my organic walled garden where I aim to create an ornamental and productive sustainable garden that is rich in biodiversity and resilient to climate change.
+Over the years I’ve created a kitchen garden, orchard, herbaceous beds, water harvesting features, hedges, trees and shrubs and now there is a mosaic of habitats, which helps to boost biodiversity.

 I love the unusual, especially vegetables, and experiment all the time with new techniques, always pushing the boundaries.
 I’m currently experimenting with crushed concrete as a substrate, creating permeable paths and measuring the garden’s carbon footprint.

-Why should you subscribe?
+Why subscribe?

 There are lots of different Substack newsletters available now, so why subscribe to Climate Change Garden?

 Well, until recently, relatively little attention has been paid to climate change and how its impacting our gardens.
-Only now are some gardeners walking up to the fact that its not just about planting some drought tolerant species.
+Only now are some gardeners waking up to the fact that its not just about planting some drought tolerant species.
 I’ve been looking at this issue for years, reading research papers, visiting gardens, talking to innovative farmers and growers, as well as carrying out trials and experiments myself, so I hope I have something different to offer.

-I want to help you become a more resilient gardener better placed to cope with the challenges that climate change will throw our way in the coming years.
+I want to help you become a more resilient gardener, better placed to cope with the challenges that climate change will throw our way in the coming years.

 About me